rsyncOSX/RsyncUIdocs/content/post/RsyncUIdocs.md

 # Development

 The released version of RsyncUI still need some more work on the details.
 There is a lot to learn about the new version of Swift, SwiftUI and macOS 12 (macOS Monterey).
 Some parts of the UI and how it works still need some more polish.
 I am learning more about SwiftUI every day and the challenge for me is to learn about the built in API and use the most of it.
 And that takes some time.
-But there is every day some enhancments in the code.
+But there is every day some enhancements in the code.

 There is some info about [RsyncUI on macOS Monterey](/post/macos12/).
 I have also discovered some issues on macOS Catalina, which makes building a new version on macOS Catalina a bit more difficult.